Boris-Em/BEMCheckBox/README.md

 ```

 ### Group / Radio Button Functionality
-**BEMCheckBox**es can be easily grouped together to form radio button functionality.
-This will automatically manage the state of each checkbox in the group so that only one is selected at a time, and can optionally require that the group has a selection at all times.
+**BEMCheckBox**es can easily be grouped together to form radio button functionality.
+This will automatically manage the state of each checkbox in the group, so that only one is selected at a time, and can optionally require that the group has a selection at all times.

 ```objective-c
 self.group = [BEMCheckBoxGroup groupWithCheckBoxes:@[self.checkBox1, self.checkBox2, self.checkBox3]];